 Incoming calls are routed to system telephones through assigned target lines.
-Outgoing calls are made using the intercom key, which connects to a line pool, or by entering a destination code, which defines a route for the call.
+Outgoing calls are made using the intercom key assigned to a PRI line pool, or by entering a destination code to which a route has been defined using PRI line pools.
+You cannot assign a PRI line directly to a telephone.

 PRI SI-1 lines also can provide MCDN network functionality over a private network between other Norstar systems, Meridian 1 systems, or Business Communications Systems, if the appropriate keycode has been installed.
-Private networking is described in Networking with Norstar on page 91.
+Private networking is described in Networking with Norstar on page 99.